Tech

 40% of middle and high school students spend about half the school day on devices

-A recent NYT survey of US teachers reveals how much screentime American students get in class.
+A recent NYT survey of US teachers reveals how much screen time American students get in class.

 In March 2020, when the pandemic had kicked off in earnest and schools shut around the world, educational institutions rushed to source e-learning devices to ensure kids could keep learning from home.
-Now, as we hurtle time-warpingly close to 6 years on from that point, students are back in class as normal, except they now arrive equipped with the devices that helped them through the remote learning era.
+Now, as we hurtle time-warpingly close to six years on from that point, students are back in class as normal, except they now arrive equipped with the devices that helped them through the remote learning era.

 Plugged in